(A) What are the general principles of disability financial assistance (DFA)?

 (3) An individual whose needs are met by the supplemental security income (SSI) program shall not be eligible to have his needs included in a DFA assistance group concurrently.

-(4) If the assistance group is receiving or is believed to be receiving cash assistance from another state, the county agency must determine at what point the assistance group became ineligible for cash assistance in the former state prior to approving DFA.
+(4) When the assistance group is receiving or is believed to be receiving cash assistance from another state, the county agency must determine at what point the assistance group became ineligible for cash assistance in the former state prior to approving DFA.
 Prior to the approval of DFA, the county agency must contact the other state to verify when the assistance group became ineligible and the time period for which assistance was last authorized.

 (1) The county agency shall take prompt appropriate action following any reported changes which may affect an assistance group's eligibility or the amount of the grant.